 |His hands gripped the leather straps and he winced.
 Arthritis crippled his hands and as a doctor he saw the signs.
 His knuckles swelled and a couple of his fingers would not bend anymore.
 His doctoring days were over.
 Barton tugged on the reins and the mare shook her head, anxious to get moving faster than just a walk.

 This was new land.
 It was Kansas and a man could set down roots, have a family tree that would spread far across the territory.
 He pulled the reins and the surrey with its faded fabric top and missing fringe slowed to a stop in front of the hotel.

-“Father! we have been waiting forever.
+“Father! we've been waiting forever.
 What took you so long?”
-Three young boys jumped from the wooden porch and were fighting to get the best seat in the buggy.
+Three young boys jumped from the wooden porch and pushed each other to get the best seat in the buggy.